CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a solid, actionable skill with excellent executable code examples covering retry logic, batching, caching, and monitoring.
-Its main weaknesses are that it's somewhat verbose for a SKILL.md (could split detailed implementations into separate files) and lacks explicit validation/verification checkpoints in the workflow despite dealing with error-prone operations.
-The rate limit table and error handling table are valuable quick-reference additions.
+Its main weaknesses are verbosity (could trim some sections and split detailed implementations into referenced files) and lack of explicit validation checkpoints within the workflow steps.
+The rate limit table and error handling table are valuable additions.

 Suggestions